The Perfect Slice of Pizza pizza illustration betty acosta

 Pizza Spot — 433 DeKalb Ave, Brooklyn — 783-9173

-My humble apologies to those with good pizza that are not on the list, but not to those who fed me soggy, cold, and flavorless pizza.
+My apologies to those with the perfect pizza who are not on the list, but none to those pizza parlors who fed me soggy, cold, and flavorless pizza.

-The Japanese like their pizza with squid, soybeans, bamboo shoots or strawberries.
-The French often throw on a raw egg before baking, while Australians go Hawaiian style with a little pineapple.
-The Brazilians like plums and figs on theirs.
+Many Japanese pizza lovers like their perfect pizza with squid, soybeans, bamboo shoots or strawberries.
+The French pizza lovers often throw on a raw egg before baking, while Australian pizza lovers go Hawaiian style with a little pineapple.
+The Brazilian pizza lovers like plums and figs on theirs.
 And New Yorkers?
 Well, they like it SMOGGY.
-[Sausage, Mushrooms, Onions, Green peppers.]
+(Sausage, Mushrooms, Onions, Green peppers.)

 Keep reading this issue – next article